 The GDx optic nerve fiber analyzer is non-invasive and painless, and the entire process usually takes just a few minutes.
 Patients simply sit in front of the machine and look into a lens while the laser scans the eye.

 The results of the GDx optic nerve analysis can be used to help diagnose glaucoma and monitor its progression over time.
 By regularly measuring the thickness of the nerve fibers, we can detect changes early and adjust treatment as needed to help prevent further vision loss.

 Although there is no cure for glaucoma, there are ways to effectively manage and treat the condition.
 With the right treatment, you can greatly reduce or delay the negative effects of the disease.

 The main goal of treating glaucoma is to lower eye pressure and prevent further damage to the optic nerve.
 The specific type and severity of your glaucoma will determine the best course of treatment.
-If you have glaucoma, Dr. Hanna will work closely with you to create a customized treatment plan that fits your specific needs.
+If you have glaucoma, our eye doctor will work closely with you to create a customized treatment plan that fits your specific needs.
 Together, we can help manage your glaucoma and maintain your eye health for years to come.

 Glaucoma treatment and management may include: